 We intend to continue to supplement our organic growth by selectively identifying, acquiring and integrating businesses that fit our strategic objectives and enhance our geographic platform and service offerings.
-Since 2005, we have completed six acquisitions for total consideration, including debt assumed, in excess of \$1.7 billion.
+Since 2005, and including the acquisition of BI, we have successfully completed six acquisitions for total consideration, including debt assumed, in excess of \$1.7 billion.
 Our management team utilizes a disciplined approach to analyze and evaluate acquisition opportunities, which we believe has contributed to our success in completing and integrating our acquisitions.